carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 ~~~
 {: .output}

-To make this transformation to percentages we will take advantage of a function of Phyloseq.
+To make this transformation to percentages, we will take advantage of a function of Phyloseq.
 ~~~
 > percentages <- transform_sample_counts(merged_metagenomes, function(x) x*100 / sum(x) )
 > head(percentages@otu_table@.Data)